-At Aegis Advisors, we are often asked, what is a ‘good’ SAT score?
-This is a difficult question to answer, but we can begin to investigate this question by looking at average SAT scores and percentiles.
+At Aegis Advisors, people will often ask us, what is a ‘good’ SAT score?
+This can be difficult to answer, but we can begin by looking at average SAT scores and percentiles.

 Note: SAT percentiles refer to the percentage of students who are performing at or below your child’s level.
-For example, a 65th percentile score means that 65% of students are performing as well as or worse than your child.
+For instance, a 65th percentile score means that 65% of students are performing as well as, or worse than your child.

 So what does this all mean?
-On a personal level, a good SAT score is one that is both realistically achievable for you, and is also within range for your university choices.
-Most universities will publish their range of scores for students they accepted, and as a general rule, we suggest to target to score at least within 50% percentile of that range for your child’s preferred universities.
+On a personal level, a good SAT score is one that is both realistically achievable for you.
+It should also be within range for your university choices.
+Most universities will publish their range of scores for students they accepted.
+Generally, we suggest to target for a score at least within 50% percentile of that range for your preferred universities.

-In order to succeed on the SAT it is critical to prepare far in advance.
-To figure out the best preparation plan for your child, we suggest starting by taking a mock test and then going through it with someone familiar with the test.
+In order to succeed on the SAT, it is critical to prepare far in advance.
+To figure out the best preparation plan for your child, we suggest starting with taking a mock test.
+After the mock test, you should go through it with someone familiar with the SAT.
 If you would like our help through this process, please reach out to us.